joshpoll/my-little-dfta-blogpost/post.md

 <!-- - Paper that, among other things, briefly discusses the connection between DFTAs and e-graphs (referred to as EDAGs in the paper) (NOTE: e-graphs don’t need to be DAGs!): https://people.eecs.berkeley.edu/~necula/Papers/join_fsttcs04.pdf -->
 <!-- - Another paper relating DFTAs to e-graphs (referred to as D-rules in the paper): https://link.springer.com/content/pdf/10.1023/B:JARS.0000009518.26415.49.pdf -->

-Independently of e-graphs, PL researchers have recently found uses for tree automata.
+Independently from the e-graph literature, PL researchers have recently found uses for tree automata.
 For example, tree grammars have been used to [write better parsers](https://michaeldadams.org/papers/restricting-grammars-with-tree-automata/).
 Tree automata intersection has been used for [PBE